Where we store your data

 by a trusted third party.
 GDPR and SOC 2 compliances have to be seen two-fold, which is the hosting side (Microsoft) and

 the access side (FastTrack Software).
-Microsoft Azure is SOC 2 certified, whereas FastTrack Software is currently in the process of
+Microsoft Azure is SOC 2 certified, whereas FastTrack Software is currently reviewing

 SOC 2 certification.
 Please refer to the link below for Microsoft Azure compliances.

 The service we provide to you uses a multitenancy model.
 Multitenancy is the norm for SaaS solutions and is the model used by all major SaaS solutions,